Quantum mechanics provides the physical basis of teleological evolutions: Time-symmetric explanation of the quantum speedup

 Let us first acknowledge the fact that that of the quantum computational speedup has been one of the fundamental discoveries of the past century.
 Together with that of quantum communication, it has created an entirely new branch of physics.
-However, for the sake of clarity, we will be completely frank in criticizing what we think are the shortcomings of the current way of viewing quantum computation.
+However, for the sake of clarity, we will be completely frank in criticizing what we think are the shortcomings of the current way of viewing quantum computation, in our opinion all related to an undue rejection of the notion of retrocausality.